Backup and Restore MySQL database in Linux via terminal

 1- I assume that terminal is open.

-2- Run this command in terminal:
+2- Run this command:

 mysql -u admin -p storedb < /home/mian/storedb.sql